dmprofe/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 That's the main purpose of constructors -- to implement reusable object creation code.

-> ![t] t: This can also be achieved, as seen above, with factory functions.
+> [!t] t: This can also be achieved, as seen above, with factory functions.

 Let's note once again -- technically, any function (except arrow functions, as they don't have `this`) can be used as a constructor.
 It can be run with `new`, and it will execute the algorithm above.
 The "capital letter first" is a common agreement, to make it clear that a function is to be run with `new`.

-> ![t] t: Classes are not needed in JS.
+> [!t] t: Classes are not needed in JS.
 >
 > - Note that, contrary to Java, in JS we can define and use constructor
 >   functions to instantiate objects without having to create/define a class.